alxwdm/stabilo_public/README.md

 # About the Challenge

-This year, the [UbiComp Conference](http://ubicomp.org/ubicomp2020/) has announced a [Time-Series Classification Challenge](http://ubicomp.org/ubicomp2020/cfp/challenge.html).
+The [UbiComp 2020 Conference](http://ubicomp.org/ubicomp2020/) has announced a [Time-Series Classification Challenge](http://ubicomp.org/ubicomp2020/cfp/challenge.html).
 The competition is about the [STABILO DigiPen](https://www.stabilodigital.com), a sensor-equipped pen that writes on normal paper.
 The goal is basically about recognizing hand-written letters with the sensor information.

 <p align="center">
 <img src="https://github.com/alxwdm/stabilo_public/blob/master/pics/stabilo_digipen.png" width="500">
 </p>

-For me, this multi-staged machine learning challenge is a great way to get more hands-on experience on raw, multi-variate, time-series data.
-I don't really aim to win the competition, but instead I want to improve my skills and continue my ML journey.
-With this in mind, I will not solely aim for the highest score, but I will try to apply some cool tools for learning purposes.
-For example, I will use an Apache beam pipeline for the initial character splitting, although a script with that functionality has already been provided.

-This challenge offers great learning opportunity, covering all ML steps from preprocessing to deployment.
-I will do most of the work in a private repo, occasionally publishing code snippets as the project progresses.
+This multi-staged machine learning challenge is a great way to get hands-on experience on raw, multi-variate, time-series data.
+I don't  aim to win the competition, but instead I want to improve my skills and continue my ML journey.
+With this in mind, I do not solely aim for the highest accuracy score, but I try to apply some cool ML tools and features for learning purposes.
+In stage 1, I have used an Apache beam pipeline for the initial character splitting, a scalable preprocessing pipeline with the tf.data API and the tf.estimator API for training and serving.
+Most of my work is done in a private repo and I occasionally publish code snippets as the project progresses.
 Stay tuned!

 # Stage 1 - Classify 26 upper case letters

-## Data Preparation with Apache Beam

 The task in [stage 1](https://stabilodigital.com/data/) is to classify 26 upper case letters.
 In total, 100 volunteers provided over 13k samples of hand-written letters.
+Let's get started.

+## Data Preparation with Apache Beam

 The recordings are saved as csv-files on a per-person basis.
 The "challenge owner" provided a helper script to split the individual characters from the recording files.
 I have modified the script and built it into an Apache Beam pipeline.
 I used Apache Beam primarily for training purposes, but in theory the pipeline scales so that the csv-recordings can be processed in parallel.
 Within the pipeline, I also separate the data into a train/dev/test set based on a given training ratio.
 To avoid data leakage, the splitting needs to be done on a per-person basis.

 ```
 p = beam.Pipeline()